If you’re having trouble finding great people to work in your restaurant, you’re not alone.

 The old way of posting help wanted signs and putting your post on as many job boards as possible isn’t the best way.
 Make sure you have the right tools in place for hiring.
 Two tools you’ll want to have at your disposal are easy job posting and an applicant tracking system.

 Rather than tracking multiple job boards and email addresses, direct all applicants to one place.
 Even if you do post it out on multiple sites + social, having one place to apply will help you keep track of applicants.
-Once you have applicants, a simple applicant tracking system like the one in 7shifts can help keep everyone organized in one place.
+Once you have applicants, a simple applicant tracking system can help keep everyone organized in one place.
 While you could use a spreadsheet to manually track, the chance that your next star team member will get lost in the shuffle is much higher.